Find the Best Champagne and Bubbly on Any Budget

 $50–$100 – Vintage Territory

-We have arrived at the best champagne.
-The wine for husbands and wives…for births, milestones, and moments.
+This is the pinnacle of Champagne — perfect for celebrating births, milestones, and special moments.
 If people don’t understand the magnitude of what they’re drinking, it’s your sworn duty to tell them.
 If you have dear friends who know their wine, break it out.
-These aren’t wines you drink so much as the ones you think about and remember.
-Not only do you start finding vintage champagne in this price range, you also get access to some fantastic grower Champagne and amazing non-vintage and rosé Champagne examples.
-If you have any one of these bottles on hand, life is very good for you and you should take a minute to acknowledge that.
+Not only do you start finding vintage Champagne in this price range, but you also get access to some fantastic grower Champagne and amazing non-vintage and rosé Champagne examples.
+If you have any one of these bottles on hand, life is very good for you, and you should take a minute to acknowledge that.

-What You Get: Vintage Champagne (Great to Excellent), Non-Vintage Champagne (Excellent), Blanc de Blancs (Excellent), Blanc de Noirs (Excellent), Grower Champagne (Varies), Premier Cru and Grand Cru Champagne (Site Specific Champagne)
+What You Get: Vintage Champagne (Great to Excellent), Non-Vintage Champagne (Excellent), Blanc de Blancs (Excellent), Blanc de Noirs (Excellent), Grower Champagne (Varies), Premier Cru and Grand Cru Champagne (site-specific expressions)

 Some Helpful Tips